Vehicles in Mexico

 • If you are in Baja or the Sonora free with a FMM tourist card only, you must leave before FMM expires.
 You do NOT need to stop and turn this back in at the border, your FMM just expires.
 If you overstay your tourist visa and then you are involved in an accident, your insurance company will consider this grounds to not cover you.

 • Can you come back and forth the US - Mexico border with a valid FMM / TIP?
-Yes and no depending on where you are and enforcement.
+Yes and no depending on where you are crossing and enforcement.
 Legally no, but in reality it happens often.

 • Here are regulations regarding goods brought back to the US: Border Patrol - Baja Bound - Baja Bound food items - Discover Baja - Canada